 Kinmonth’s book Irish Country Furniture 1700-1950 won awards and was followed by Irish Rural Interiors in Art (both published by Yale University Press, 1993 & 2006).
 These publications spurred her exhibitions of Irish genre paintings, with furniture, in for example Cork’s Crawford Gallery (2006), Dublin’s National Gallery (2007) & The McMullen Museum of Art, Boston College (2012).
 Her Moore Institute Research Fellowship at the National University of Ireland, Galway, facilitated ground-breaking research on Noggins (traditional wooden vessels for eating and drinking), and horn spoons.
 Her work on Noggins won the Paul Johnston 2016 Essay award (€1,000).
 She has worked at London’s Victoria & Albert Museum, and the Sir John Soane’s Museum.
-Cork Butter Museum employs her as their Conservation Consultant, work she also does for Cork Public Museum, where she is Project Manager for the Jack Lynch Archive.
-In 2018 she was the recipient of the Royal Dublin Society’s Crafts Bursary, in their Library and Archives, and was elected a member of the Royal Irish Academy.
+She is currently Research Curator (Domestic Life) at the Ulster Folk and Transport Museum.
+Cork Public Museum employs her as Conservation Consultant, work she also does for Cork Butter Museum.
+In 2018 she received the Royal Dublin Society’s Crafts Bursary, in their Library and Archives, and was elected a Member of the Royal Irish Academy.
 She lectures widely and broadcasts for television, film and radio.

 This old piece of film reveals a bit about my early association with things to do with horses.
 I knew this skewbald mare, that drew the cart to the creamery near Union Hall, West Cork.
 As a child it was a great day whenever I accompanied the farmers on the trip to the creamery: watch the fascinating processes, enjoy the journey there and back.